patrick-llgc/Learning-Deep-Learning/paper_notes/pseudo_lidar++.md

 #### Notes
 - Apply this to radar data (single line lidar?) and see if this improves results.
 - Need to read PSMNet.
 This seems to regress disparity via classification?
+	- This seems to be originating from [PMSNet](https://arxiv.org/pdf/1803.08669.pdf) (CVPR 2018) and [GC-Net: End-to-End Learning of Geometry and Context for Deep Stereo Regression](https://arxiv.org/abs/1703.04309) (ICCV 2017).